hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 ```

 Then we define the `Row` interface, which provides access to values by index.
 The `Row` itself is considered
 as a special case of `RowBatch` with one row.
-This allows to save on allocations in some parts of the engine.
+This allows saving on allocations in some parts of the engine.

 *Snippet 6: Row interface*
 ```java